mariamoniztome/frontend-exercises/solverde-remake/README.md

 # Betting Website Landing Page Clone

-A cloned landing page of a betting promotion for a job application exercise.
+A cloned landing page of a betting promotion for a exercise.

 ## Installation